Parents and caregivers should take a moment to consider these two questions:

 A healthier approach to screens

-“We’re living in a distracted world,” says Stacy Leatherwood Cannon, M.D., pediatrician and physician champion of childhood wellness with Henry Ford Health System’s LiveWell.
+“We’re living in a distracted world,” says pediatrician Stacy Leatherwood Cannon, M.D., who worked with Henry Ford Health’s LiveWell.

 A study published in JAMA Pediatrics found when parents limit the type and amount of time kids spend on screens, kids get more sleep, do better in school, behave better and reap other health benefits.